The Top 10 SaaS Metrics of 2021 with Benchmarks

 Bessemer Efficiency Score calculates net new ARR brought into the business for each dollar of net burn, basically qualifying cash burn with one of the key symbols of growth and potential: incremental revenue.

 According to Bessemer Venture Partners (can you tell they coined this metric?), the best Bessemer Efficiency Score you can achieve is greater than 1.5X.
-To learn more about how you can get there, read more about Bessemer Efficiency Score in the Metric Stack Newsletter.

-6. Customer Acquisition Costs (CAC)
+6. Customer Acquisition Costs (CAC): Balancing cost and growth

-Customers have endless options and access to information at their fingertips.
+SaaS customers have endless options and access to information at their fingertips.
 While it’s a great thing that customers are making informed choices, it does mean increasing acquisition costs for your business.

 CAC = (Sales Costs + Marketing Costs) / New Customers

 The average CAC for a B2B SaaS company is around $200.
-If you find your acquisition costs exceeding the norm, it may be time to look inwards at your growth and acquisition strategy.
-Ensure that your product is generating value for the right customers, your time-to-value is within reason, and strengthen your organic acquisition to begin combating the effects of CAC.
-Read more about CAC in the Metric Stack Newsletter.
+If you find your acquisition costs exceeding the normal metrics benchmark, it may be time to look inwards at your growth and acquisition strategy.

-Customer Lifetime Value to Customer Acquisition Cost (LTV:CAC) ratio is a great metric to measure the return on investing in new customer acquisition.
+Customer Lifetime Value to Customer Acquisition Cost (LTV:CAC) ratio is a great SaaS metric to measure the return on investing in new customer acquisition.
 This metric works on the simple principle that you want to make more money through new (and existing) customers than you spend on acquiring them.

 The magic LTV:CAC ratio is 3:1, which means you always want your customer lifetime value to be three times more than the cost of acquiring a new customer.